 COVID-19 testing hosted by the Orange County Health Department is done with no out of pocket cost (insurance will be billed).
 For those without insurance the tests are also available and are free.
 Testing is conducted by two different vendors, StarMed Healthcare in Hillsborough (tests all ages) and Optum in Chapel Hill (does not test babies under the age of 1).
 We do not require a doctors note/referral, and we will test everyone with or without symptoms.
-People of all ages can be tested.
 We have interpreters on site and capacity to do virtual interpretation.
 Please register if you are able, but if that is a barrier, walk-ins are also welcome.

 Testing in Hillsborough:

 - Monday through Friday from 9 am to 4 pm

 - Drive thru testing takes place in the parking lot in front of the Dept. of Social Services (DSS) at 113 Mayo St., Hillsborough.

 Please register prior to going to the testing site at: https://bit.ly/makotesting

 - Your Booking ID will be valid any day during clinic hours and is reusable.

 - You may also register by calling (919) 913-8088.
 The call center is open weekdays from 8:30 am to 4:30 pm.
 Walk-ins will also be accepted.